- 1 Why You Should Teach Archery to Your Kids

 The great thing about archery is that it appeals to all ages.
-In this case, elementary, junior high, or high school level kids and who may be registered in public or private school with a sports program may appeal best.
+In this case, elementary, junior high, or high school level kids and who may be registered in a public or private school with a sports program may appeal best.
 The main element is to make an arrow in the bulls-eye when target shooting or participating in archery.
-No matter how many times given to attempt the feat, once it’s mastered, its way more rewarding.
+No matter how many times given to attempt the feat, once it’s mastered, it’s way more rewarding.

 3. Focus and Self-Discipline